 1. Expecting Your VA to Be A Mind Reader

 Many VAs are multi-skilled and probably have some strengths which you lack—that’s one of the key advantages of working with virtual assistants.
 However, I’ve yet to come across one that can actually read minds, so it’s a big mistake to assume your VA can intuitively know how you want things done.

 OK, perhaps I’m being facetious, but clients often make the mistake of setting their VAs to work without sharing any information about how they want things done.

 Before your VA goes to work, he will need some detailed documentation outlining your preferences for completing the tasks you delegate.

-Yes, unfortunately that does require you to perform something of a brain dump, but the time you spend on preparing information for your VA will pay dividends in terms of getting things done right first time.
+Yes, unfortunately, that does require you to perform something of a brain dump, but the time you spend on preparing information for your VA will pay dividends in terms of getting things done right the first time.

 This mistake has been made over and over by clients when working with virtual assistants based nationally and overseas.
 There are many things that can stand in the way of understanding, including spoken accents, hearing difficulties, the way that instructions are delivered, and in some cases, language barriers.